ClicksCodes/documentation/README.md

 By making use of the [**RESTful API**](https://restfulapi.net/), you can host your own decks avaliable to specific users, unlisted, or publicly.

+{% hint style="info" %}
+ Super-powers are granted randomly so please submit an issue if you're not happy with yours.
+  {% hint style="warning" %}
+   Super-powers are granted randomly so please submit an issue if you're not happy with yours.
+  {% endhint %}
+{% endhint %}